sagemath/trac_to_gh/Issue 3778.md

 # Issue 3778: [with patch, do not review] part 1 of new configuration system

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3778

 Original creator: TimothyClemans